 | About the Journal

-Astrocyte, a publication of National Board of Examinations, is a quarterly peer-reviewed journal published by the National Board of Examinations.
-The journal’s full text is available online at www.astrocyte.in.
-The journal allows free access (Open Access) to its contents and permits authors to self-archive final accepted version of the articles on any OAI-compliant institutional / subject- based repository.
+Astrocyte is the official publication of National Board of Examinations.
+A peer-reviewed, indexed, multi-specialty medical journal published every quarter, full text of the journal is available online at www.astrocyte.in.
+Astrocyte allows free access to its contents and permits authors to self-archive final accepted version of the articles on any OAI-compliant institutional / subject- based repository.

 | Scope of the journal